Kaufland.fr – EPR guidelines for France

 In addition to the quantity declaration, sellers must pay eco-contributions to their PROs, which can be read from the PROs’ individual price tables.
 These contributions are used to provide financial support for recycling and waste disposal programmes.
 The amount of the eco-contribution varies depending on the product category based on your sales volume report.
 As a seller, you are responsible for the accurate reporting and timely payment of contributions.
 For further information, please contact your responsible PRO or your service partner.

-Step 5: Take-back service
+Step 5: Returns service

 When is there an obligation to take back old products?